pyproj4/pyproj/README.md

 For new unit tests, run `python unittest/test.py`

-To use installed proj lib (and data files), use setup-proj.py instead and set PROJ_DIR env var to point to location of proj installation.
+To use installed proj lib (and data files), set PROJ_DIR env var to point to location of proj installation. before running setup.py.
+If PROJ_DIR is not set, bundled proj4 source code and data files are used.

 Docs at http://jswhit.github.io/pyproj.